MyNameIsTrez/cinimal/notes.md

 - Sort all C imports in alphabetical order, and show an error if no function was included from it

 # TODO:
-- Add "everything" test screenshot to GH readme
 - Add gif to the extension page showcasing how to use cinimal
-- Enums, structs and file namespaces shouldn't have to be capitalized
-- Make all future extension settings already toggleable

 # Tests to add
 - Add test showcasing only one instruction per line, so no `while (i += 1)`